PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/tabs.md

 ## Automatic hiding of disabled modules
 {{< minver v="1.7.7" title="true" >}}

-When you disable a module all its related Tabs will be automatically hidden, they are still in the database but their `enabled` field is set to `false` and the BackOffice menu automatically prevents them from being displayed.
+When you disable a module, all its related Tabs will be automatically hidden from the Back Office menu.

-When the module is `enabled` again the Tabs are automatically displayed again.
+Tabs are kept in database with their `enabled` field is set to `false`.
+Once the module is enabled again all its Tabs are automatically enabled as well.

 ## Modern Controllers